Chesapeake–Leopard affair: Aftermath

 The incident outraged American public opinion, and many felt the country's "sense of honor" had been violated.
-Americans of every political stripe spoke of the need to uphold national honor, and to reject the dismissal of the United States by Britain as a third-class nonentity.
+Americans of every political stripe spoke of the need to uphold national honor, and to reject the dismissal of the United States by the British as a third-class nonentity.
 Americans talked incessantly about the need for force in response.
 President Thomas Jefferson noted: "Never since the Battle of Lexington have I seen this country in such a state of exasperation as at present, and even that did not produce such unanimity."
 James Monroe, then a foreign minister acting under instructions from U.S. Secretary of State James Madison, demanded British disavowal of the deed, the restoration of the four seamen, the recall of Admiral Berkeley, the exclusion of British warships from U.S. territorial waters, and the abolition of impressments from vessels under the United States flag.

 The event raised tensions between the two countries and, while possibly not a direct cause, was one of the events leading up to the War of 1812.
 Many Americans demanded war because of the attack, but President Jefferson turned to diplomacy and economic pressure in the form of the ill-fated Embargo Act of 1807.

 The Federal government began to be concerned about the lack of war material.
 Their concerns led to the establishment of a tariff protecting the manufacturers of gunpowder, which helped ensure the fortunes of the DuPont company.

 The incident had significant repercussions for the U.S. Navy.
-The public was shocked that Chesapeake had not been able to put up any resistance and surrendered so quickly, questioning the ability of the Navy to defend the country in the case of a war with Great Britain, despite the expensive and controversial frigate-building program.
+The public was shocked that Chesapeake had not been able to put up any resistance and surrendered so quickly, questioning the ability of the Navy to defend the country in the case of a war with the United Kingdom, despite the expensive and controversial frigate-building program.
 A court-martial blamed Barron and suspended him from service for five years as punishment.

-In 1820, Commodore Barron challenged and mortally wounded Commodore Stephen Decatur in a duel over remarks Decatur had made about Barron's conduct in 1807 (Barron was also wounded).
+In 1820, Commodore Barron challenged and mortally wounded Commodore Stephen Decatur in a duel over remarks Decatur had made about Barron's conduct in 1807 (Barron had also been wounded).
 Decatur had served on the court-martial that found Barron guilty of being unprepared and barred him from command for five years.

 Chesapeake herself was captured during the War of 1812, when on June 1, 1813, after a series of naval engagements with the Royal Navy, the British frigate captured Chesapeake in a single-ship action near Boston.
 The Royal Navy commissioned Chesapeake, but put her up for sale at Portsmouth in July 1819.
 Her timbers are now part of the Chesapeake Mill in Wickham, England.